How to Find Bed Bugs

 Good Night, Sleep Tight.
 Don’t Let The Bed Bugs Bite!

 For those born after the 1950s, bed bugs were an almost forgotten artifact of history, as extinct as buggy whips and zoot suits.
-Bed bugs were once a scourge of housewives and travelers all over the world, more despised than cockroaches.
-The introduction of the pesticide DDT in the 1940s soon eradicated bed bugs from the western hemisphere.
+They were once a scourge of housewives and travelers all over the world, more despised than cockroaches.
+The introduction of the pesticide DDT in the 1940s soon eradicated them from the western hemisphere.

-DDT, effective but environmentally disastrous, was banned in the US in 1972, and bed bugs began staging their comeback.
+DDT, effective but environmentally disastrous, was banned in the U.S. in 1972, and they began staging their comeback.
 In 2001, infestations in metropolitan cities and small towns across the country began making headlines.
 The reasons for the upsurge aren’t clear, although increased international travel and the insect’s resistance to most current pesticides are often cited.

-Regardless of the reasons, travelers and homeowners must make bed bug precautions part of their regular routine once more.
+Regardless of the reasons, travelers and homeowners must take precautions and make it part of their regular routine.

-Bed bugs are small, flat-bodied parasitic insects that feed on the blood of mammals and birds.
-Unlike fleas or ticks, bed bugs do not live on their food source.
+These bugs are small, flat-bodied parasitic insects that feed on the blood of mammals and birds.
+Unlike fleas or ticks, they do not live on their food source.
 They hide near their host, and bite during the night.

-Bed bug bites are painless at the time of attack.
-A bed bug may bite several times over a ten minute period, resulting in meandering lines or clusters of red, itching bumps.
+Bites are painless at the time of attack; in fact they bite several times over a ten minute period, resulting in meandering lines or clusters of red, itching bumps.

-Adult bed bugs are approximately three eighths of an inch long, about the size of an apple seed.
+Adult are approximately 3/8th of an inch long, about the size of an apple seed.
 They are reddish brown and have oval, flattened bodies.
 They are sometimes mistaken for ticks.
-Immature bed bugs, called nymphs, are translucent and are about the size of the “e” in the word “liberty” on a Lincoln head penny.
+Immature bugs, called nymphs, are translucent and are about the size of the “e” in the word “liberty”on a Lincoln head penny.

-The most common species of bed bug, Cimex lectularius, prefers the blood of humans, but it will also feed on other warm-blooded animals such as rodents, bats, dogs, cats and birds.
+The most common species is the Cimex lectularius, which prefers the blood of humans, but it will also feed on other warm-blooded animals such as rodents, bats, dogs, cats and birds.

 Where do They Thrive?

-Hardy and prolific creatures, bed bugs thrive in the temperatures and humidity levels favored by humans.
-In a year, a female bed bug can produce three generations of offspring.
+Hardy and prolific creatures, they thrive in the temperatures and humidity levels favored by humans.
+In a year, a female can produce three generations of offspring.
 Nymphs mature within a month.
-Each of those adult bugs can survive up to a year without feeding, so even a vacant dwelling cannot be assumed to be bed bug-free.
+Each of those adult can survive up to a year without feeding, so even a vacant dwelling cannot be assumed to be bug-free.

-Once they have found a host, bed bugs stay within a five to ten-foot radius of the feeding area.
-A hungry bed bug, however, can travel 100 feet in search of a blood meal.
+Once they have found a host, they stay within a five to ten-foot radius of the feeding area.
+A hungry bug, however, can travel 100 feet in search of a blood meal.
 Insect repellants are ineffective.
-Studies have proven that bed bugs will march across wet or dry repellants and bite through them, with no ill effect on the bug.
+Studies have proven that they will march across wet or dry repellants and bite through them, with no ill effect on the bug.

-Bed bugs do not transmit disease, though this seldom reassures anyone suffering from an invasion of the voracious little creatures.
-Entomologists have isolated several pathogens from the internal organs of bed bugs, but as of this writing, no case of any illness has ever been traced to the bite of a bed bug.
+These parasites do not transmit disease, though this seldom reassures anyone suffering from an invasion of the voracious little creatures.
+Entomologists have isolated several pathogens from their internal organs bugs, but as of this writing, no case of any illness has ever been traced to a bite.

 The realization that one’s bed has been infested by bloodsucking insects can cause anxiety and serious psychological distress.
 Anxiety, fear and the itching bites can result in insomnia.